Webex Admin Functions

 4. Click Try it out at the right

 Webex Calling has a vast amount of configuration exposed via the API.
 From placing calls to configuring call handling, many things can be automated and simplified depending on your requirements.
-In the next section, you will take a look at using a Bot to send notification, as well as receive commands that can execute some of the same APIs that you have already programmed.
+In the next section, you will take a look at using a Bot to send notifications as well as receive commands that can execute some of the same APIs that you have already implemented.

 Note: You will need to have a valid access token for this to work.